Mico27/gbs-copyRomDataToRamPlugin/README.md

 # gbs-copyRomDataToRamPlugin

-**Version 4.3.1 — Requires GB Studio ≥ 4.3.0**
+**Version 4.3.1.
+Requires GB Studio 4.3.0 or newer.**

-A GB Studio engine plugin that provides low-level access to arbitrary ROM data from scripts.
-It adds three events:
+Lets a script read data out of your game's ROM into variables, and builds lookup tables of tilesets or scenes that a script can index into.

+The usual reason to want this: an event asks for "a tileset bank and pointer" or "a scene bank and pointer", and you want a script to choose which one.
+Build a list with **Compile tileset array**, then read entry number 5 out of it with **Copy ROM data to variable** and hand the result to the event.

-- **Copy ROM data to variable** — reads any number of bytes from a named ROM symbol, at a given offset, into script variables.
+- **Copy ROM data to variable** reads any number of bytes from a named block of data, at an offset you give, into variables.
-- **Compile tileset array** — generates a ROM array of tileset far pointers, addressable by index from scripts.
+- **Compile tileset array** builds a list of tilesets you can index into.
-- **Compile scene array** — generates a ROM array of scene far pointers, addressable by index from scripts.
+- **Compile scene array** builds a list of scenes you can index into.

-The two array events are build-time generators: they produce named ROM arrays.
-The copy event then reads individual entries from those arrays at runtime by index.

-> **Warning:** This plugin requires an understanding of how ROM data and far pointers work in GB Studio.
-Incorrect symbol names, offsets or lengths produce silent garbage reads or memory corruption.
+> **This one is for advanced users.** A wrong name, offset or length reads whatever happens to sit
+> nearby in the ROM, with no warning.

 <img width="524" height="210" alt="image" src="https://github.com/user-attachments/assets/efb3f77d-75e5-4fbf-991b-875f8b83d6e2" />